Jgoommen/winProbabilityCalculator/README.md

 ## 🚀 How to Run the Project
 1. Clone the repository or copy the code into a Jupyter Notebook or Python file
-2. Install the required librariesL
+2. Install the required libraries;
    ```bash
    pip install streamlit, cloudscraper, pandas, bs4, io, scipy.stats, re
 3. Run the streamlit app